Welcome to Year 2

-In addition to these projects, we ask children to complete spelling homework every evening and additional maths and English homework as required.
+In addition to these projects, we ask children to complete spelling and mental mathematics homework every evening and additional maths and English homework as required.
 This will be given our on a Friday for completion by the following Friday.

 We hope to make homework as fun as possible and hope that you enjoy opportunities to see first hand how your child is progressing on their learning journey.